 Ohau is home to 2/3 of Hawaii’s population and the capital, Honolulu.
 Stay at the Sheraton Waikiki Hotel to enjoy direct access to Waikiki Beach, browse the shops and boutiques around the Hyatt Regency Waikiki Beach Resort & Spa, hike up Diamond head from the Sheraton Princess Kaiulani or visit Ala Moana, Pearl Harbour and the North Shore from resorts in Waikiki.

 Maui (the Valley Isle)

-Base yourself at the Westin Nanea Ocean Villas and enjoy the diversity of Maui.
+Base yourself at the Sheraton Maui and enjoy the diversity of Maui.
 The Valley Isle comes complete with volcanoes, black and white beaches, waterfalls, farmland and more!
 Coffee, macadamias, papaya, flowers, sugarcane and pineapple are farmed here, plus visitors can snorkel in the Molokini Crater, drive the Road to Hana or dive in the surrounding coral reefs!

 Hawaii Island (the Big Island)

 Hawaii Island is the largest in the Hawaiian chain and is built from 5 separate shield volcanoes.
 A 40-minute flight will get you here from Honolulu and you will land in Kona—home of the famous Kona coffee!
-Enjoy stunning beachfront views at the Mauna Kea Beach Hotel, play golf at the luxurious Hapuna Beach Prince Hotel and discover Paniolo (cowboy) culture in nearby Waimea.
+Enjoy stunning views at the Sheraton kona Resort, play golf at the luxurious Hapuna Beach Prince Hotel and discover Paniolo (cowboy) culture in nearby Waimea.